Moduli of polarised manifolds via canonical K\"ahler metrics: Introduction

-The most fundamental property of the moduli space that we establish is its Hausdorffness.
-Indeed, one of the basic reasons for using stability conditions in moduli theory is to create Hausdorff moduli spaces, as Hausforffness fails for arbitrary families of polarised manifolds, even in simple cases such as Fano manifolds or projective bundles.
-It is a well-known open problem to show that the moduli functor of K-polystable varieties is automatically separated; what we establish is the analytic analogue of this.
-A more precise version of what our techniques establish is as follows.
-Define a polarised manifold to be \emph{analytically semistable} if it admits a degeneration to cscK manifold (in the sense of Definition \ref{def:semistable}).
-For example, every cscK manifold is analytically semistable.
-Analytically semistable manifolds are an analytic analogue of K-semistable varieties.
+An important aspect of the moduli space that we establish is its Hausdorffness: one of the basic reasons for using stability conditions in moduli theory is to create Hausdorff moduli spaces, as Hausforffness fails for arbitrary families of polarised manifolds, even in simple cases such as Fano manifolds or projective bundles.
+This property implies various results around the behaviour of cscK manifolds in families, which we state as the following corollary of Theorem \ref{mainthm}.
+To explain the statement, define a polarised manifold to be \emph{analytically K-semistable} if it admits a degeneration to cscK manifold (in the sense of Definition \ref{def:semistable}).
+Analytically K-semistable manifolds are an analytic analogue of K-semistable varieties.